projectatomic/atomic-site/source/blog/2018-05-24-podman-userns.md

 new inodes are created for every object in the images file system, a Fedora image can take 30 seconds.

-While we wait for a better support from the kernel, we are looking into using reflinks where possible, like XFS, for copying files.
-Reflinks permit to share the data blocks from different inodes, so that we can have files with different attributes but pointing to the same data blocks on the file system, this also speeds-up the copy of a file as we don’t have to copy all of its data.
+Long term, we would like to see better support in the kernel.
+But, while we wait for better support from the kernel, we are looking into using a feature of XFS called reflinks.
+Reflinks supports transparent copy-on-write within the filesystem, which will allow files to share the data blocks from different inodes.
+This allows files to have different attributes while pointing to the same data blocks on the file system.
+This also speeds-up the copy of a file as we don’t have to copy all of its data.
 If you have a file system you can mount at /var/lib/containers, you should turn on reflink.

 ```console
 # mkfs.xfs -m reflink=1 /dev/sda1